Explore the Agenda

 1:00 pm Afternoon Session

-Advancing Diagnostics & Biomarkers to Definitively Characterize the B-Cell Repertoire & Success of Immune Resetting Therapeutics in a Clinical Setting
+Advancing Clinical Biomarkers for Immune Reset to Definitively Characterize the B-Cell Repertoire & Success of Cell Therapies & T-Cell Engagers

 Join this workshop to explore how immune resetting is being measured in the clinic: